WindFantasy98/Information-Security-Tools/README.md

 # Information-Security-Tools
-Some tools writen by myself or others for 'Information Security' course.
+Some tools writen by myself for 'Information Security' course.